barbarer/py4e-int/_sources/02-variables/02-mnemonic-names.rst

 names to help us remember why we created the variable in the first place.

+.. mchoice:: var-mnemonic-mc-definition
+   :answer_a: memory aid
+   :answer_b: nickname
+   :answer_c: remember this
+   :answer_d: useful
+   :correct: a
+   :feedback_a: We choose mnemonic variable names to help us remember why we created the variable in the first place.
+   :feedback_b: No, reread above.
+   :feedback_c: No, reread above.
+   :feedback_d: No, reread above.

+   Mnemonic means:

 While this all sounds great, and it is a very good idea to use mnemonic variable names, mnemonic variable names can get in the way of a beginning programmer's ability to parse and understand code.
 This is